csicetus/running_information_analysis_service/README.md

 ```bash
 mvn clean install
 ```
 by bash in the project folder to compile.
-If you don't have a maven, install one.

 ##### 3. Run
 ```bash